Before you access Settings

 Allows to assign a public telephone number (Public Switched Telephone Network) to your service.

 Why is this necessary?
 Administration and licensing of PSTN numbers is outside of Luware control.
-Number assignment may result in additional set-up efforts and running costs.
-Get in touch with your Nimbus support representative if you need to change this setting anytime after your initial Nimbus deployment.
+Erroneous Number and License assignment may result in additional set-up efforts and running costs.
+Get in touch with your Nimbus support representative if you need help with this setting anytime after your initial Nimbus deployment.
+Our FAQ and Troubleshooting section is also updated frequently.

 Allows you to apply Opening Hours for your service team.
 Handling and routing based on opening hours is part of your Workflows e.g. by routing the call according to the "Check Opening Hours" Workflow Activity.